-Two weeks vacations create better emotion, physical and workforce health
+Two-week diving vacations create better emotional, physical, and workforce health

 But, it was more than that.
-I noticed a change in people attitudes at the beginning of the second week of the two-week vacation of island diving bliss.
-They lost sight of the work the needed to get done back at the office.
+I noticed a change in people’s attitudes at the beginning of the second week of the two-week vacation of island diving bliss.
+They lost sight of the work they needed to get done back at the office.
 They were swept up in the relaxing personal bliss of the Rock Islands and Yap.

 Most of the days on were on dive boats for a good 30 to 45-minute travel to the dive site.
 Cell phone or internet just doesn’t seem to work well in the middle of the Pacific ocean.
 And, as far as diving, forget texting your sister back in Nebraska while you were on 60 feet hang dive surrounded by white tip sharks.
 Our vacations force you to unplug and relax regardless if you want or not.